 Specific raw materials become increasingly important to manufacture high level industrial products.
 Especially electronic equipment contains precious metals and a series of strategic raw materials.

 To date the material specific recycling is focused on mass stream concepts such as shredder processes and metallurgy to extract the high-value metallic constituents, i.e. copper, gold, silver.
 However, a series of critical elements cannot be recovered efficiently or is even lost in dust or residual fractions.

-A demonstrator will be developed and evaluated in field tests at a recycling company.
-The obtained sorting fractions will be studied with respect to their further processing and recovery potential for raw materials.
-Refining companies will define requirements and test the processing of sorting fractions with specific material enrichments.
-An advisory board will be established incorporating three telecommunication enterprises.
+A demonstrator was developed and evaluated in field tests at a recycling company.
+The obtained sorting fractions were studied with respect to their further processing and recovery potential for raw materials.
+Refining companies defined requirements and tested the processing of sorting fractions with specific material enrichments.
+An advisory board was established incorporating three telecommunication enterprises.